nfdi4plants/arcCommander-docs/src/docs/develop.md

 add sidebar: _sidebars/mainSidebar.md
 ---

-The following part addresses all who want to contribute to the ARC Commander development.

 ### Prerequisites

 - .NET SDK >= 3.1.00 (should roll forward to .net 6 if you are using that)